 To protect your business, be sure to document everything.
 Writing things down is the key to avoiding HR mistakes and defending your actions if needed.
 Not only will handbooks, policies, procedures and forms help your case, but written accounts of any issues or incidents you had with a troublesome employee will go a long way.

 In HR, we say, “If it isn’t written down, it didn’t happen.”
 Simply put, if an employee alleges punitive action was taken against him or her for an unlawful reason, employers want to have sufficient evidence that indicates the legitimate (non-discriminatory) reason for his or her decision to take the action.

 2. Wage and Hour Issues

 Things can get sticky when you’re dealing with an employee’s money and something goes wrong.
-So when employers are making decisions about paychecks or pay rates, it’s best to consult with a professional.
+So when employers are making decisions about paychecks or pay rates, it’s best to consult with an HR professional.
 If employers don’t make sure their pay practices are in line with federal and state regulations, it could lead to violations and major fines.

 As you are probably aware, wage and hour laws are developed to protect the wages that employees earn for the work they perform.
 Therefore, there are additional laws that dictate when employers can deduct from those wages.

 For both exempt and nonexempt employees, permissible deductions typically include those required by law (taxes), or by court order (garnishments) and those at the request and for the benefit of the employee (benefits premiums, 401(k) deposits).